 Media companies create and distribute content that has value for their audiences.
 And any media company needs to build its business model to plan their revenue.
+Here we discuss what works best for planning your revenue and why you need a recurring revenue model for your media business.

 Learn more about starting a media company.